cyc2/My-Virtual-Assistant/README.md

 If you're interested in testing My Virtual Assistant, send your email address to yc0@uchicago.edu.
 When using My Virtual Assistant, the latest file in your Google Drive will be deleted.

+If you would rather just watch a video demo, click here: https://youtu.be/1W4NJ1etzpQ.

+# To-Do List

+- Write a privacy policy and verify the app with Google
+- If verification fails, alter content to fit into a less restricted scope

 # Resources
 What third-party apps can do, directly from Google: